-One of CEQ's goals is to provide healthy food choices - one of the ways we do this is the provision of \$1 water.
-In terms of volume CEQ sold 821,000 litres of water.
-CEQ's water purchases total 35% of all purchases of bottled drinks from its major supplier CCA Amatil.
-IBIS stores also benefitted from maintenance and capital upgrades with a number of stores being completed with the IBIS livery.
+CEQ has a foundation goal to provide healthy food choices - one of the ways we do this is the provision of \$1 water.
+In terms of volume CEQ sold 688,000 litres of water.
+CEQ's water purchases total 30% of all purchases of bottled drinks from its major supplier CCA Amatil.